omnixtend/omnixtend.github.io/docs/architecture.md

 ## 🧩 Layered Architecture

-OmniXtend is built as a layered, modular stack to facilitate memory disaggregation and cache-coherent communication across compute and memory nodes via Ethernet.
+OmniXtend is built as a layered, modular stack to facilitate memory disaggregation and cache-coherent communication across compute and memory nodes **directly over the MAC layer**, bypassing higher-level protocols like UDP or TCP.

 ```
 +----------------------------+